 Figure 10.
 Are you currently collaborating on any GLOBE-related projects?
 If so, please indicate who you collaborate with.

-When asked about collaboration efforts with government agencies or non-governmental organizations (NGOs), forty-two percent of respondents reported being involved in some type of collaboration (see Figure 11).
-Some agencies and NGOs are shown in the list below.
+When asked about collaboration with government agencies or non-governmental organizations (NGOs), forty-two percent of respondents reported being involved in some type of collaboration.
+Some of these agencies and NGOs are shown in the list below.